dmbarbour/glas/docs/GlasZero.md

-        0x17                    0b00010111      (always multiple of four bits) 'word                   0x776f726400    (symbols for every valid word) "hello"                 (list of ascii bytes; forbid C0, DEL, and '"') [Program]               program on the data stack, for metaprogramming
+        0x17                    0b00010111      (always multiple of four bits) 'word                   0x776f726400    (symbols for every valid word) "hello"                 (list of ascii bytes; forbid C0, DEL, and '"') [Program]               program 'block' on data stack; use with macros

-The value `0` or `0u0` is the empty bitstring, which also corresponds to the empty list, empty record, and 'unit' value for Glas programs.
+The value `0` (or `0u0` or `""`) is the empty bitstring.

-The g0 syntax doesn't support structured data or string escapes, but it is possible to write programs that compose or manipulate data, and a compiler may optimize by static partial evaluation.
+Aside from program blocks, the g0 syntax does not directly support structured data.
+Programmers should define words as needed for comfortable construction and composition of complex values.
+For example, multi-line text might be expressed as a list that we concatenate, and large lists could be supported via a few words:

+        list-begin
+        li "Anatomy Class"
+        li "  by Betsy Franco"
+        li ""
+        li "The chair has"
+        li "arms."
+        li "The clock,"
+        li "a face."
+        li "..."
+        list-end unlines

+Use of list-begin etc. together with a dict-begin could cover most variable-size embedded data in g0.
+For a short list of static size where values fit neatly on one line, we might favor `1 2 3 list3`.
+Of course, if a data structure is verbose or awkward to express in g0, programmers should consider developing a language module that makes expression more concise and convenient.

 ## Assertions

 Assertions provide a lightweight basis for unit tests.
 Assertions are evaluated with 0 inputs.
 If evaluation fails, the assertion fails and the entire g0 module is considered to fail compilation (i.e. loading the module will fail).
-Evaluation of assertions has access to language module effects (log and load), so it's feasible for internal 'log' messages to clarify issues.
+Evaluation of assertions has access to language module effects (log and load), plus any compiler-provided effects (e.g. quota control)

 ## Prog Definitions